 Where the Search Division finds that the claimed invention does not meet the requirement of unity of invention (Art.
-82 and Rule 44(1) and (2)), the Search Division sends the applicant an invitation to pay additional search fees and the partial search report relating to the invention or unitary group of inventions first mentioned in the claims (see B-VII, 1.1, 1.2 and 1.3 and Rule 64(1)).
-The invitation and partial search report are not accompanied by a search opinion.
+82 and Rule 44(1) and (2)), the Search Division sends the applicant an invitation to pay additional search fees and the partial search report relating to the invention or unitary group of inventions first mentioned in the claims (see B-VII, 1.1, 1.2 and 1.3, and Rule 64(1)).
+At the same time as preparing the invitation, the Search Division must complete the search opinion for the searched first invention.
+However, at this stage only the invitation to pay additional fees and the partial search report are actually sent to the applicant.